3128 W. Madison Street,

 No one has favorited this theater yet

-The 3,097-seat Senate Theatre was originally opened on February 12, 1921 in the Garfield Park neighborhood of Chicago.
-The theatre was located on Madison Street near Albany Avenue, close to Garfield Park itself.
+The 3,097-seat Senate Theatre was originally opened on February 12, 1921 with Roscoe (Fatty) Arbuckle in “Brewster’s Millions”.
+Located in the Garfield Park neighborhood, the Senate Theatre was located on W. Madison Street between N. Albany Avenue & N Kedzie Avenue, close to Garfield Park itself.

 It was built for the Lubliner & Trinz circuit but its management was taken over five years later by Balaban & Katz.

-In its first decade or so of operation, it featured both live stage shows and movies as well as a 3/17 Kimball organ, but by WWII, had switched to movies only.
+In its first decade or so of operation, it featured both live stage shows and movies as well as a 3/17 Kimball organ.
+It was remodeled and reopened on December 30, 1937 and switched to movies only.

 Larger and more luxurious theatres like the Paradise Theatre and Marbro Theatre nearby drew audiences away from the Senate Theatre, and by the 1950’s, it was already falling into decline.